Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/optimizer_in_function_config.md

 - LARS
 - RMSProp

-We must choose one when we define a job function for training.
+When defining a job function for training users must choose one of the optimizer algorithm.
 For example:

 ```
 flow.optimizer.SGD(lr_scheduler, momentum=0.9, grad_clipping=flow.optimizer.grad_clipping.by_global_norm(1))
   .minimize(loss)
 ```
-We will not explain all optimizer here, for more details please refer to [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html).
+We will not explain all optimizers here, for more details please refer to [optimizer api](https://oneflow-api.readthedocs.io/en/latest/optimizer.html).

 ## The learning rate and hyperparameters

 #### Learning rate

-Learning rate is set by class `LrScheduler`.
-The constructor of optimizer class accepts an `LrScheduler` object.
+Users can set the learning rate by class `LrScheduler`.
+And the constructor of optimizer class accepts an `LrScheduler` object.

 You can use `lr_scheduler = flow.optimizer.PiecewiseConstantScheduler([], [0.01])` to set a fixed learning rate.